Undergraduate Course: Research Methods for Nursing (NUST10041)

 Reflexivity is considered in relation to understanding the impact of self, not only on research impartiality, but also on communication skills and interaction with others.

-Rights and ethics of research subjects and the general public are considered in depth.
+Rights and ethics of research subjects and the general public are considered.

 An introduction to data collection methods is seen as key, not only to research and its conduct, but also to many principles and skills of audit, data collection and analysis.